 Beyond that, certain industries lend themselves to higher average financial leverage ratios.
 In those cases, you can gauge the soundness of a company's financial leverage by comparing it to those of its competitors.

 For example, businesses in capital-intensive industries — like oil and gas or telecommunications — often have to sink significant financial resources into infrastructure and maintenance, making for large investments that can inflate debt-to-equity figures.

 How to Calculate Leverage Ratio

-There are a few different types of leverage ratios that fall under the financial leverage ratio umbrella.
-Here's how to calculate three of them, using data found on your balance sheet or general ledger:
+There are a few different types of leverage ratios that fall under the "financial leverage ratio" umbrella.
+Here's how to calculate some of them, using data found on your balance sheet or general ledger: